-Templates for induction and follow-up appointments for medication assisted treatment (MAT) in opioid use disorder (OUD).
+The following templates are for induction and follow-up appointments for medication assisted treatment (MAT) in opioid use disorder (OUD).
 Consider saving this document electronically to quickly cut and paste sections into your EHR.

 Underlined sections are options, choose the answer that represents the current patient experience.